paulgmiller/paulgmiller.github.io/_posts/2018-04-26-cowboymorality.md

 - Randy travis - on the other hand

 ## Responsibility
+Sometimes you do good things.
+Sometimes you do bad things.
+You have to live with that.
 - Aaron tippin - Got to stand for something
 - George Jones - Choices
 - Cash - long black veil , i hung my head